twolfson/twolfson.com/articles/rainbow-bridge.md

 At the time of writing, I'm 29 years old and my dad would be 79 years old.
 He died earlier this year.
 I always had this desire to have kids before he passed away

-Initially, I though this was due to wanting to have my children know their grandparents (I didn't have much of an experience here).
+Initially, I thought this was due to wanting to have my children know their grandparents (an experience I had a shortage of).
 Then after a speed counseling session at last year's Burning Man, I realized this wasn't the full case

 > Burning Man story time!
 I didn't seek out speed counseling, more it found me -- as a lot of things do out there
 >